top of page

 About

-JESSICA WU is a New York City based writer, director, and song-writer who began her professional theatre career over a decade ago as a dancer/singer/actor/musician/whatever-you-want-me-to-do-if-it-pays-the-bills.
-As the latter, she has performed on Broadway, Off-Broadway, Off-Off Broadway, in a half-dozen National Tours, regionally, on television, on YouTube, and "For free because you're my friend, but I swear this is the last time".
+JESSICA WU is a New York City based writer, director, and song-writer who began her professional theatre career over two decades ago as a dancer/singer/actor/musician/whatever-you-want-me-to-do-if-it-pays-the-bills.
+As the latter, she has performed on Broadway, off-Broadway, off-off Broadway, in a half-dozen National Tours, regionally, on television, on YouTube, and "For free because you're my friend, but I swear this is the last time".

 Select credits include the Broadway Revivals of Miss Saigon and A Chorus Line, Shakespeare in the Park, The Radio City Spring Spectacular, Lincoln Center, BAM, Signature Theatre, The Kennedy Center, Paper Mill Playhouse, Goodspeed Musicals, the National Tours of Doctor Dolittle, The King And I, Wizard of Oz, Miss Saigon, and A Chorus Line, as well as on The Late Show with Stephen Colbert and The Tonight Show with Jimmy Fallon.

-Jessica is the lyricist for the new musical "Hello Kitty Must Die", based upon the cult-novel by Angela S. Choi, which recently made its world-premiere at the 2023 Edinburgh Fringe Festival.
-Upcoming is “Poupelle of Chimney Town”, a new-musical based upon the best-selling Japanese picture book of the same name.
-It debuted Internationally in Tokyo, Japan Fall 2021 and is slated for the 2023-2024 season in NYC.
+Jessica is the lyricist for the new musical "Hello Kitty Must Die" (Alchemation), based upon the cult-novel by Angela S. Choi, which recently made its world-premiere at the 2023 Edinburgh Fringe Festival.
+Also in development is Akihiro Nishino's “Poupelle of Chimney Town”, a new-musical based upon the best-selling Japanese picture book of the same name.
+It debuted Internationally in Tokyo, Japan Fall 2021 and is slated for an another Tokyo run in 2025.

 Jessica lives in East Harlem with her husband Ian, and their very fluffy rescue dog Howie.